 If you’re interested in becoming a Licensed Practical Nurse (LPN), you’ve made a good choice.
 Becoming an LPN is a great way to start your medical career.
-Since LPN programs are shorter than RN programs, students have the ability to start working and earning a good salary in approximately 1 – 1 ½ years.
+Since LPN programs in Atlanta Ga are shorter than RN programs, students have the ability to start working and earning a good salary in approximately 1 – 1 ½ years.
 After working for a while and gaining experience as an LPN, students can enroll in an LPN to RN online program, to become an RN.

 Experience the Rewards of Caring, With ECPI’s Medical Careers Institute, you can Earn Your Bachelor’s Degree in 2.5 Years or Your Associate’s Even Sooner through Our Year-Round Schedule!